Zermatt - Our complete guide

 Our accommodation in Zermatt

 Zermatt has an exceptional choice of accommodation on offer, with hotels to suit all tastes and budgets.
-We offer tailor-made luxury ski holidays at some of its finest, including the 5 star rustic-chic Cervo Mountain Boutique Resort and contemporary lodge-style Omnia, the fabulously quirky 4 star superior Hotel Alex, and its sister hotel the 4 star Schlosshotel Zermatt.
+We offer tailor-made luxury ski holidays at some of its finest, including the 5-star rustic-chic Cervo Mountain Boutique Resort and contemporary lodge-style Omnia, the fabulously quirky 4-star superior Hotel Alex, and its sister hotel the 4-star Schlosshotel Zermatt, and the 4-star superior Le Mirabeau Resort & Spa.

 Last, but not least, we also offer the 3 star Hotel Perren, which is great for families and offers outstanding value for money.